oatlog/oatlog/doc/proposal/main.typ

 #list(
   [
-    skipping maintaining unnecessary indices, as we think is done by Eqlog but not egglog ],
+    skipping maintaining unnecessary indices, as we think is done by eqlog but not egglog ],
   [
     speeding up joins by strategically materializing subqueries